WE REGRET THAT, DUE TO THE CORONAVIRUS MEASURES CURRENTLY IN PLACE, ALL TRAINING CLASSES ARE ON-LINE UNTIL FURTHER NOTICE

 On-Line training works really well!
 In fact, many trainers who have been forced on-line by the pandemic have decided to stay that way, as their clients get so much more out of the classes by working from home.

-At Totally Canine, all our trainers use positively reinforcing, non-aversive methods to train your dog, whether they are a puppy, learning for the first time, an older dog polishing up their repetoire of tricks, or a dog who is being retrained.
+At Totally Canine, I only use reward-based, positively reinforcing, non-aversive methods to train your dog, whether they are a puppy, learning for the first time, an older dog polishing up their repetoire of tricks, or a dog who is being retrained.